romaintilhac/romaintilhac.github.io/cabo-ortegal/fieldguide.md

 Many lines of evidence indicate that the ultramafic massifs record magmatic activity in a subduction-related environment.
 The layered pyroxenite-dunite-chromitite association of the *Herbeira* massif is ascribed to primitive picritic and boninitic melt intrusions into lithospheric root of a volcanic arc ([Moreno _et al._, 2001](https://doi.org/10.1144/jgs.158.4.601), [Tilhac _et al._, 2016](https://doi.org/10.1093/petrology/egw064)).
 High CaO/Al<sub>2</sub>O<sub>3</sub>, low TiO<sub>2</sub> and alkalis in the pyroxenites more specifically indicate a low Cpx/Opx (_i.e._ harzburgitic) mantle, metasomatized by slab- or mantle-wedge derived hydrous fluids, silicate melts ([Tilhac _et al._, 2016](https://doi.org/10.1093/petrology/egw064)) or carbonatites ([Gravestock, 1992](https://oro.open.ac.uk/65312/)), in good agreement with the characteristic enrichment of the LREE and large ion lithophile (LILE) enrichment over depleted high field strength elements (HFSE).

-Accordingly, a continental volcanic arc setting was suggested for the granulite protoliths (Peucat _et al._, 1990) and the occurrence of ultramafic cumulates comparable to arclogites is also compatible with this interpretation.
+Accordingly, a continental volcanic arc setting was suggested for the granulite protoliths (Peucat _et al._, 1990) and the occurrence of Si-poor Fe-Ti rich rocks comparable to arclogites is also compatible with this interpretation.
 Such a lithological sequence (****Fig_hacker-diagram**) is indeed observed in the deep sections of young and modern arc (Ducea _et al._, 2021, and references therein).

 <img src="cabo-ortegal/fieldguide_figures/hacker-diagram.png"
 style="max-width: 75%; max-height:1000px; height: auto;"/>

 **Fig_hacker-diagram**.
 Hacker diagram of the different HP-HT units of the Cabo Ortegal Complex.
-The observed compositional trends are comparable to the volcanic (negative correlation between MgO and SiO<sub>2</sub>) and plutonic (positive correlation) trends reported in recent and modern volcanic arcs (_e.g._ Sierra Nevada).
+The observed compositional trends are comparable to the volcanic (negative correlation between MgO and SiO<sub>2</sub>) and plutonic (positive correlation) trends reported in recent and modern volcanic arcs.
+Unpublished data compilation from the OUTCROP project (M.A.
+Lopez-Sanchez; [SV-PA-21-AYUD/2021/57163](https://marcoalopez.github.io/OUTCROPproject/)).

-> NOTE Marco: Data source is missing
+> NOTE Marco: Are you ok with this caption?
+We should add the data source maybe.
+By the way, I have already briefly mentioned similarities between Cabo Ortegal, Kohistan and Sierra Nevada in the arc delamination part of my 2022 review in Lithos.

 In the nearby Bragança Complex in Portugal, a similar sub-arc environment was proposed for the origin of the chromitite-dunite association, interpreted as a product of partial melt extraction in the shallow mantle (Bridges _et al._, 1995).
 Many lithological features of the *Herbeira* massif are also similar to the Jijal ultramafic section of the famous Kohistan arc complex in Pakistan, where pyroxenites preserving dunite lenses are similarly interpreted as partial replacement of peridotite (Burg _et al._, 1998; Garrido _et al._, 2007).
 Accordingly, the chromitites from Cabo Ortegal and Bragança compositionally overlap those of the Jijal ([Moreno _et al._, 2001](https://doi.org/10.1144/jgs.158.4.601)).